Discover How to Be a Supportive Partner When You’re Both Exhausted

 The way you reconnect at the end of the day.

-The way you acknowledge what your partner is carrying.
+The way you look up when your partner speaks.

-The way you express warmth before jumping into logistics.
+The way you offer warmth before jumping into logistics.

-These moments create the tone of a relationship.
+These moments create the tone of the relationship.

 You just need to start turning toward each other in small, meaningful ways.